aspose-total/Aspose.Total-Products/total/en/net/conversion/xml-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XML to XLTM" h2="Export XML File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate and convert various file formats within .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert XML files to XLTM.

+The process of converting XML to XLTM involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export XML to XLSX.
+This component provides a wide range of features and capabilities, including the ability to convert XML to XLSX.
+It also supports a variety of other file formats, such as PDF, HTML, XPS, SVG, and more.

+Once you have exported the XML file to XLSX, you can then use Aspose.Cells for .NET to convert XLSX to XLTM.
+This component provides a comprehensive set of features and capabilities for spreadsheet programming, including the ability to convert XLSX to XLTM.
+It also supports a variety of other file formats, such as CSV, XLS, ODS, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XML file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Using Aspose.Total for .NET, you can easily convert XML files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps: firstly, you can use Aspose.PDF for .NET to export XML to XLSX, and then you can use Aspose.Cells for .NET to convert XLSX to XLTM.
+Both components provide a wide range of features and capabilities, making it easy to convert XML to XLTM within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}